opea-project/docs/community/rfcs/24-10-02-GenAIExamples-001-Image_and_Audio_Support_in_MultimodalQnA.md

 audio use the whisper model to generate transcripts for the video.
 This means that although the user will be able to upload several different forms of media, once it gets to the embedding model it is all images and text.

-The table below lists the endpoints for the multimodal data prep microservice that will be changing with this proposal.
+The table below lists the endpoints for the multimodal redis langchain data prep microservice that will be changing with this proposal.

 | Endpoint | Data type | Description |
 |----------|-----------|-------------|